supersurfer92/SwarmUI/README.md

+# BadukBot: Swarming robots to play the game Go/Baduk

-# Zooids: Building Blocks for Swarm User Interfaces \\  Extended Material
+Based on Zooids: Building Blocks for Swarm User Interfaces \\  Extended Material

 ![Teaser](/Images/Teaser3.png)
 This paper introduces swarm user interfaces, a new class of human-computer interfaces comprised of many autonomous robots that handle both display and interaction.
 We describe the design of Zooids, an open-source open-hardware platform